-THE ALABAMA COMMUNITY COLLEGE SYSTEM MEDICAL ASSISTING TECHNOLOGY PROGRAM ELIGIBILITY CRITERIA

-The ACCS endorses the Americans' with Disabilities Act (ADA).
-In accordance with College policy, when requested, reasonable accommodations may be provided for individuals with disabilities.
-Physical, cognitive, psychomotor, affective and social abilities are required in unique combinations to provide safe and effective care.
+THE ALABAMA COMMUNITY COLLEGE SYSTEM MEDICAL ASSISTING TECHNOLOGY PROGRAM ELIGIBILITY CRITERIA are required in unique combinations to provide safe and effective care.
 The applicant/student must be able to meet the eligibility criteria with or without reasonable accommodations throughout the program of learning.
 Admission, progression and graduation are contingent upon one's ability to demonstrate the eligibility criteria delineated for the program with or without reasonable accommodations.
 The program and/or affiliated clinical agencies may identify additional eligibility criteria.
 The program reserves the right to amend the eligibility criteria as deemed necessary.
 In order to be admitted and to progress in the program one must possess a functional level of ability to perform the duties required of a nurse.
 Admission or progression may be denied if a student is unable to demonstrate the eligibility criteria with or without reasonable accommodations.
 The eligibility criteria delineated are those deemed necessary the ACCS health studies programs.
 No representation regarding industrial standards is implied.
 Similarly, any reasonable accommodations made will be determined and applied to the medical assisting technology program and may vary from reasonable accommodations made by healthcare employers.
 The eligibility criteria delineated below are necessary for program admission, progression and graduation and for the provision of safe and effective care.
 The eligibility criteria include, but are not limited to, the ability to: